 To view Egypt from a different angle, we highly recommend taking to the longest river in Africa.
 After many days of sightseeing, driving on the winding, dusty roads and rambling through the busy cities – the Nile offers a much-needed tranquil break.
 Known as the ‘Mother of All Men’ and the ‘Father of Life’ – the Nile resulted in the rise of power and wealth of the Ancient Egyptians.

 Since ancient times in Egypt, the Nile has been a life source for the people.
 22% of the river’s course runs through the country and continues to create fertile land for farming and harvesting crops.
-The banks of the Nile tell stories from the past – as it was here that one of the oldest civilizations in the world was started.
+The banks of the Nile tell stories from the past – as it was here that one of the oldest civilisations in the world was started.
 Given the country’s continuous warm and dry climate, rainfall is not a common occurrence.
 As a result, the locals rely on the flooding of the Nile to help keep their agriculture fertile.

 Every year in Egypt there is a festival to celebrate the Nile called Leylet en Nuktah.
 This event dates back to ancient times when the waters of the Nile would rise.
 If it appeared that the flooding was delayed, the locals would sacrifice a beautiful woman to appease the gods.
 Today, instead of cruel sacrifices, people gather by the banks for picnics with their friends and family before partying in the streets.